cirello-io/runner/README.md

 - group (in process type): group of processes that depend on each other.
 If a process type fails, it will halt all others in the same group.
-If the "restart" paramater is not set to "always" or "fail", the affected process types will halt and not restart.
+If the "restart" parameter is not set to "always" or "fail", the affected process types will halt and not restart.

 - sticky (in build process types): a sticky build is not interrupted when file